 Top Influencer Abigail Ratchford Brings the Heat With Exclusive Swimsuit Photos

-Social media bombshell Abigail Ratchford is sharing an exclusive set of new photos to celebrate joining OnlyFans.
+Social media bombshell Abigail Ratchford is sharing an exclusive set of new photos.

 Instagram's self-proclaimed "Queen of Curves" rocks a gold sequin bikini while posing in her Beverley Hills pad's pool in the shoot lensed by photographer Lance Andrews.